decadecity/coding_test/README.md

-# Shopping basket coding test
+# Shopping basket frond end playground

 This is a basic shopping cart for a front end playground.
 It's not going to scale in it's current form to a full e-commerce application but it's an MVP that is structured in such a way that it can be iterated on.